LONDON MARKETS: FTSE 100 Marches Higher As BP Climbs, Rolls-Royce Rallies

 Stock movers: A number of FTSE 100 constituents enjoyed big gains in their share prices Tuesday.

-Rolls-Royce Holdings PLC (RR.LN) zoomed up 9.4% and was on track for its best session in more than a year as the aircraft engine maker swung to a first-half net profit of GBP1.6 billion (http://www.marketwatch.com/story/rolls-royce-swings-to-profit-amid-turnaround-push-2017-08-01)($2.1 billion) amid signs of improvement from its turnaround plan.
+Rolls-Royce Holdings PLC (RR.LN) (RR.LN) zoomed up 10% and logged its best session in more than a year as the aircraft engine maker swung to a first-half net profit of GBP1.6 billion (http://www.marketwatch.com/story/rolls-royce-swings-to-profit-amid-turnaround-push-2017-08-01)($2.1 billion) amid signs of improvement from its turnaround plan.

 Continue Reading Below